Delaware, Southern New Jersey, Philadelphia, and Southeastern Pennsylvania

 New York, NY 10017

-The Liberty Region will once again take part in Project H.O.P.E. packing and distributing meals from Temple Sinai, Dresher, Pa.
+The Liberty Region operates their Project H.O.P.E. packing and distribution from Temple Sinai, Dresher, Pa.

-As of this moment we are only one-third to our goal of $30,000, we still need 35 drivers to deliver and we need your help NOW.
-Take a few hours of your Sunday morning April 9 and make a difference in the lives of our elderly and isolated.
+Samuel Domsky coordinates this project annually, beginning with a fund raising appeals and events.
+He and the team of dedicated volunteers make a difference in the lives of our elderly and isolated.
 Take a moment and open your check book as well.
 Let's stand together to let those less fortunate know we care about them.
 It is one of the most rewarding MITZVAH days you will ever participate in.

 3213 Burn Brae Drive